-If you have been visiting crochet and crafting blogs, you may be thinking “Sure, I want to build a blog, too!”
-I’m here to tell you that with some basic steps and a bit of determination, you can absolutely achieve that goal.
+Are you curious about how to start a crochet blog?
+If you have been visiting crochet and crafting blogs, you may be thinking “Sure, I want to start a blog, too” and become a blog wizard.
+I’m here to tell you that with a bit of determination, you can absolutely establish a viable crochet blog.

 Let’s start a blog together today, and not just any blog, but a super-amazing blog that will bring you joy in the creative process and money (if that’s one of your blogging goals).
 You can do this!